 Conventional Personalization Systems and Recommendation Engines Suffer From Tunnel Vision

 It may seem like an obvious point that to keep customers engaged beyond the holidays, you need to look at their interactions with you over a longer period of time.
-And for humans, this probably is obvious.
+And for humans, this is probably obvious.
 But it’s harder to grasp for many machines.

 The bulk of personalization systems, remarketing solutions and recommendation engines are built around some variation of the following logic: “people who bought/looked at this also bought/looked at this”.
 The flaw with this logic is that it tends to restrict product recommendations to a narrow range of items that estimate a given customer’s tastes and only within a limited timeframe that isn’t representative of the customer’s overall preferences.
 This results in customers being blasted with product offers that may reflect their holiday shopping, but don’t really speak to what these people are truly interested in.

 For example, suppose a woman is shopping for electric razors as a Christmas gift for her husband.
 Attracted by an ad promising a generous discount, she lands on a major retailer’s site, browses through razors and purchases one.
-The site then suggests more razors despite the fact that she’s probably not interesting in becoming an electric razor collector.
+The site then suggests more razors despite the fact that she’s probably not interested in becoming an electric razor collector.
 Let’s also suppose the site has her email.
-In early January, they send her winter promotions, some of which strike her fancy while most don’t, and so she becomes a low-activity subscriber.
+In early January, they send her winter promotions, some of which strike her fancy while most don’t, so she becomes a low-activity subscriber.

 In this example, the retailer has either too narrow a focus (the on-site recommendations), or too wide a focus (the winter promotion emails).
 In each case, the woman’s individual preferences are ignored.